rudolfdobias/Firefly.DependencyInjection/README.md

  - Simple and fast service registration with single attribute
  - All service lifetimes supported, of course
- - Binding interface to one or more implementations
+ - Binding interface to one or more implementations with option to expose concrete types as well
  - Select which assemblies will be scanned for auto-registration
  - Possibility to select a single i-face implementation of many based on your custom logic